spcl/dace/cloudsc_thesis/README.md

 - pandas
 - seaborn

+## Structure of this folder
+This folder contains several subfolders.
+These are:

+- `basic_sdfg`: Storage of basic SDFGs used
+- `fortran_programs`: The source code of the Fortran programs used
+- `src`: The python code used to generate the SDFGs and so on

+In addition the scripts might create two additional folders:
+- `sdfg_graphs`: Intermediate SDFGs will be stored here for further inspection
+- `full_cloudsc_logs`: The logfiles created when running the scripts for the full cloudsc as well as the generated SDFGs

+## SDFG generation process
+In order to cut down the time to generate a SDFG, especially for the full CLOUDSC code I implemented a two phase model.
+First a basic SDFG is generated without any optimisations applied, but all loops are converted to maps if possible as this takes the longest amount of time (on my local machine 2-3 hours).
+These are then stored in the `basic_sdfg` folder.
+This SDFG is then loaded to perform the further optimisations (these take on my local machine something from 2min up to just under 30min).

+For the full cloudsc code the basic SDFG is already provided for your convenience and as some of my scripts have certain state names hard coded which might change depending on the other of transformations applied which is not fixed (when using `sdfg.apply_transformation_repeated`)

 ## How to run
 All commands given here assume that you execute them for this directory.